-33 Rescission or Amendment Notice of Motion
+32 Rescission or Amendment Notice of Motion

-- 33.1 A Councillor may propose a motion to amend or rescind a previous resolution of Council provided the notice of motion is signed by three Councillors and delivered to the Chief Executive Officer no later than 72 hours following the meeting of Council at which the resolution proposed to be rescinded or amended was adopted. - 33.2 Notices of Motion to rescind or amend a previous resolution of Council are to be lodged in the format provided for this purpose as appearing in Schedule C. - 33.3 No action will be taken to implement a resolution on which a notice to rescind or amend the resolution has been given pursuant to clause 33.1. - 33.4 A notice of motion to rescind or amend a previous resolution of Council shall be deemed to have been withdrawn if not moved at the next meeting at which such business may be transacted. - 33.5 A Councillor may not propose a motion to rescind or amend a resolution of the Council which has been acted upon. - 33.6 A resolution will be considered as having been acted upon once its details have been formally communicated to persons affected by or reliant on the resolution or where a statutory procedure has commenced or been carried out. - 33.7 A second or subsequent notice to rescind or amend an earlier resolution must not be accepted by the Chief Executive Officer until a period of three months has elapsed since the date of the meeting at which the previous motion of rescission or amendment was dealt with.
+32.1 A Councillor may propose a motion to amend or rescind a previous resolution of Council provided the notice of motion is signed by three Councillors and delivered to the Chief Executive Officer no later than 72 hours following the meeting of Council at which the resolution proposed to be rescinded or amended was adopted.

+- 32.2 Notices of Motion to rescind or amend a previous resolution of Council are to be lodged in the format provided for this purpose as appearing in Schedule C. - 32.3 No action will be taken to implement a resolution on which a notice to rescind or amend the resolution has been given pursuant to clause 32.1. - 32.4 A notice of motion to rescind or amend a previous resolution of Council shall be deemed to have been withdrawn if not moved at the next meeting at which such business may be transacted. - 32.5 A Councillor may not propose a motion to rescind or amend a resolution of the Council which has been acted upon. - 32.6 A resolution will be considered as having been acted upon once its details have been formally communicated to persons affected by or reliant on the resolution or where a statutory procedure has commenced or been carried out. - 32.7 A second or subsequent notice to rescind or amend an earlier resolution must not be accepted by the Chief Executive Officer until a period of three months has elapsed since the date of the meeting at which the previous motion of rescission or amendment was dealt with.

-34 Points of Order
+33 Points of Order

-- 34.1 A point of order is an objection that the motion, amendment or statement made is: - 34.1.1 Contrary to these Governance Rules; - 34.1.2 Defamatory; - 34.1.3 Irrelevant; - 34.1.4 Improper; or - 34.1.5 Outside Council's legal powers and may be made despite the fact that the Councillor or Chair is speaking at the time. - 34.2 A point of order must be taken by stating: - 34.2.1 The matter complained of; and - 34.2.2 The reason constituting the point of order; - 34.3 The Chair may raise a point of order without it having been made by a Councillor. - 34.4 When called to order, a Councillor must remain silent until the point of order is decided unless they are requested by the Chair to provide an explanation. - 34.5 The Chair may adjourn the meeting to consider a point of order but must otherwise rule upon it as soon as it is taken. - 34.6 The Chair must, when ruling on a point of order, give reasons for the ruling. - 34.7 The Chair's ruling shall be final unless the majority of Councillors present at the meeting vote in favour of a motion of dissent that is moved and seconded immediately after the Chair's ruling is given. - 34.8 A motion of dissent must state the provision or practice in substitution for the Chair's ruling. - 34.9 A motion of dissent that is carried must be acted upon by the Chair. - 34.10 Only the mover of a motion of dissent and the Chair can speak to the motion before it is put.
-The mover of the motion does not have a right of reply. - 34.11 The Chair is not required to vacate the chair.
+- 33.1 A point of order is an objection that the motion, amendment or statement made is: - 33.1.1 Contrary to these Governance Rules; - 33.1.2 Defamatory; - 33.1.3 Irrelevant; - 33.1.4 Improper; or - 33.1.5 Outside Council's legal powers; - 33.1.6 and may be made despite the fact that the Councillor or Chair is speaking at the time. - 33.2 A point of order must be taken by stating: - 33.2.1 The matter complained of; and - 33.2.2 The reason constituting the point of order; - 33.3 The Chair may raise a point of order without it having been made by a Councillor. - When called to order, a Councillor must remain silent until the point of order is decided unless they are requested by the Chair to provide an explanation. - 33.5 The Chair may adjourn the meeting to consider a point of order but must otherwise rule upon it as soon as it is taken. - 33.6 The Chair must, when ruling on a point of order, give reasons for the ruling. - 33.7 The Chair's ruling shall be final unless the majority of Councillors present at the meeting vote in favour of a motion of dissent that is moved and seconded immediately after the Chair's ruling is given. - 33.8 A motion of dissent must state the provision or practice in substitution for the Chair's ruling. - 33.9 A motion of dissent that is carried must be acted upon by the Chair. - Only the mover of a motion of dissent and the Chair can speak to the motion before it is put to the vote.
+The mover of the motion does not have a right of reply. - 33.11 The Chair is not required to vacate the chair.

-35 Procedural Motions
+34 Procedural Motions